oz1jua/StrTelive/README.md

 I still have no idea haw to deploy runnning version.
 Still have to lean a lot....

-Added funktion for Switch between FIFO and UDP.
+Added function for switch between FIFO and UDP.

 ---------- Disclaimer ----------